Krishna-Kudre/DAA-Practicals/README.md

 Both methods correctly calculate factorials.
 Iteration is simple and uses less memory, while recursion provides a clear and natural approach for understanding recursive functions.

+**Practical 5.
+Implementation of a knapsack problem using dynamic programming.**

+Summary:
+The Knapsack Problem finds the maximum value of items that can be placed in a bag with a limited capacity.
+Dynamic Programming stores previously calculated results in a table, which avoids repeated calculations.

+Conclusion

+The 0/1 Knapsack problem was successfully implemented using Dynamic Programming.
+The algorithm gives the maximum possible value within the given capacity and is more efficient than checking every possible combination.

 **Practical 7.
 Implementation of making a change problem using dynamic programming.**

 Summary: